The Vaginal Microbiome

 What causes disruption to the vaginal microbiota?

-Dysbiosis is the term used to refer to the disruption of the vaginal microbiota.
+Dysbiosis is the term used to refer to the disruption of the microbes within a microbial community.
 The condition predisposes a woman to a range of gynaecological and urogenital conditions such as aerobic vaginitis (AV), bacterial vaginosis (BV), pelvic inflammatory disease, sexually transmitted diseases (STDs), and even premature birth.
 Both physiological and lifestyle factors can bring about this disruption in the proportion of bacteria.
 Here are just a few examples:

 - Oral antibiotic use (Yes, you read right – antibiotics cause damage to more than just your gut!)